 So this is clearly a website for people who like riding and reading about bikes, and you might even say that we think so highly about bikes that we want to share these beautiful machines with other people, including kids.
 I am all for it, but sometimes kids need a little more help because, well, they are kids and sometimes the world of cycling can be dangerous.

 Sometimes a bike with training wheels isn’t the best way to introduce someone that young to cycling because they simply aren’t coordinated enough to control it or the reality of traffic and cars scares you to no end.
-Manufacturers and engineers understand, because after all they have kids too.
+Manufacturers and engineers understand because, after all, they have kids too.

 A trailer bike, if you don’t already know, is kind of like half of a bike that attaches to the seat post of a normal bike so that a child may feel the sensation of riding without having to balance completely on their own or scare you to death by riding into traffic.
 By seeing you ride they can learn safe riding practices before they have to put all of these new skills together while riding.

-Trailer bikes come with one wheel and a set of pedals.
-Some are just carriers like a regular bike trailer which of course is another option you have as well.
-I think the idea of a trailer bike is more to get your kid used to the idea of pedaling.
-There is a chain connected to a freewheel so they do have the option to coast, which let’s be honest, they will end up doing far more than you would like them too.
-On top of that, my bet is they can’t keep the speed you are going with the small geared freewheel so them pedaling won’t have much of an effect at all anyway.
+When my kid was ready for his own bike, the toughest thing I faced was introducing him to the idea of pedaling.
+It was a whole new concept and he did not seem to get the hang of it.
+Until I finally got a trailer bike.
+There is a chain connected to a freewheel so they do have the option to coast, which let’s be honest, they will end up doing far more than you would like them to.
+On top of that, my bet is they can’t keep the speed you are going with the small geared freewheel so their pedaling won’t have much of an effect at all anyway.

 Novara Afterburner 2.0

 I like the fact that it folds up and doesn’t use a collar mounting system like some others.
-It is still probably more expensive new than I would be willing to pay.
+It is still probably more expensive now than I would be willing to pay.
 Check your local classifieds to see if anything pops up.
 Kids outgrow these fast so I would expect there to be a few floating around.